Converting OSM coordinates to local CRS with PyProj Jump to heading

 Vectorized Execution and Memory Thresholds for PBF Extracts Jump to heading

-ETL developers processing multi-gigabyte Protocol Buffer Binary Format (PBF) extracts must avoid per-node transformation calls.
+ETL developers processing multi-gigabyte PBF extracts must avoid per-node transformation calls.
 Sequential Python loops incur interpreter overhead and prevent underlying C routines from utilizing SIMD vectorization.
 Instead, coordinate arrays should be buffered, transformed in bulk using NumPy, and flushed to disk.
 This approach aligns with spatial indexing strategies for OSM extracts and prevents memory fragmentation during large-scale ingestion.

 python